Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 }
 ```

-parser can check the file extension to see if it's supported.
+Parser can check the file extension to see if it's supported,
 And parse the file into tokens.

 The token is parsed information from the content.
 This is a nice way to extend the material we parse from the page later.
-currently we only care about `a` tags which are links.
+Currently we only care about `a` tags which are links.

 ### Processor

-following the same idea with parsers, we can provide the crawler
+Following the same idea with parsers, we can provide the crawler
 processes to apply on the web pages.

 Some typical processes are: